COVID-19

 Dozie Ezerioha, MD

-Physician, innovator, industry analyst & entrepreneur, Dozie is an accomplished healthcare executive focused on improving physician adoption of health technology.
-Likes to think he can code.
+Physician, innovator, industry analyst, and entrepreneur, Dozie is an accomplished healthcare executive focused on improving the adoption of evidence-based healthcare technology.